Exceptional Student Services

 Destruction of Special Education Records

 The Records Retention Schedule for Local Government Paper & Electronic Records provides, “that records may be destroyed when they are no longer needed to provide educational services to the child.”
-The destruction of data will affect students born within the years of 1982 - 1994.
+The destruction of data will affect students born in 1995.